org-asux/org.ASUX.cmdline/etc/classpaths/README.txt

 ###---------------------------------------------

 ## Each INPUT-file must be generated using the command:-
-##      mvn -DoutputFile=${THISFILE}   dependency:tree
+##      mvn -DoutputFile=./cmdline/etc/classpaths/yaml-cmd.dependencies   dependency:tree
+## It should then be edited - to REMOVE the 1st line (uber jar)
-## It should then be edited - to REMOVE the 1st 3 characters of each line.
+## OPTIONALLY, edited - to REMOVE the 1st 3 characters of each line.
-## To help others, copy these 5 header lines!
-Add a few blank lines to make everyone feel comfortable editing this file!
-## That's it!

-### Notice: extra ':'
+### Notice: extra ':' O/S-element in the one specific line:
 io.netty:netty-transport-native-epoll:jar:linux-x86_64:4.1.33.Final:runtime	### <---- REPLACE THIS LINE .. with following-line.
 io.netty:netty-transport-native-epoll:jar:4.1.33.Final:runtime